-Figure 9.14 / A summary of plural perspectives on diverse STI pathways perspectives of actors who speak for the natural environment, including ecologists and other scientific experts, grassroots activists and community organizations.4
+Figure 9.14 / A summary of plural perspectives on diverse STI pathways

 Similarly, in Kenya, while the cage aquaculture pathway is considered somewhat better performing under optimistic conditions, by some perspectives for some issues, there is no clear preference for just one or two of the pathways.
 Therefore, our results point to the need for balanced policy support for a diversity of STI pathways to address SDG-related issues.